 The transparency of DFIs in their disclosure of ESG risks and accountability to communities should be consistent with international conventions affirming citizens' rights of access to information.
-For example, in Europe, the Aarhus Convention establishes that everyone has the right of access to information on environmental matters held by public bodies.
-In Latin America the 2018 Escazu Agreement establishes similar rights and is in the process of being ratified by the signatory countries.
-Meanwhile, in 2019 the Special Rapporteur on Freedom of Expression and Access to Information of the African Commission on Human and People's Rights released the Declaration of Principles on Freedom of Expression and Access to Information in Africa.
-The Declaration establishes that: "a.
-Every person has the right to access information of private bodies expeditiously and inexpensively. b.
+For example, in Europe, the Aarhus Convention establishes that everyone has the right of access to information on environmental matters held by public bodies.8 In Latin America the 2018 Escazu Agreement establishes similar rights and is in the process of being ratified by the signatory countries.9 Meanwhile, in 2019 the Special Rapporteur on Freedom of Expression and Access to Information of the African Commission on Human and People's Rights released the Declaration of Principles on Freedom of Expression and Access to Information in Africa.10 The Declaration establishes that: "a.
+Every person has the right to access information held by public bodies and relevant private bodies expeditiously and inexpensively. b.
 Every person has the right to access information of private bodies that may assist in the exercise or protection of any right expeditiously and inexpensively."